 “I lead the Clinical Science Literacy Lab at Penn State York.
 Our goal is to increase comprehension and dissemination of science-based information about clinical interventions.
 We examine the efficacy of different interventions, particularly for depression and suicide.
 We are also interested in mechanisms of change or what are the therapeutic elements of a particular intervention.
 Perhaps most importantly, our goal is to understand and disseminate information about clinical interventions to the world.
 As a part of that goal, we study how knowledge and understanding of science and health influences personal decision making in health practitioners and consumers.
 We have numerous projects being developed, conducted, and completed simultaneously.
 Feel free to contact me if you are interested in any our current or potential projects.
 More information about the Clinical Science Literacy Lab at Penn State York can be found on our website.”

-Associate Professor of Communication Arts and Sciences
+Associate Professor of Corporate Communication

 Dr. Joe Downing’s students work broadly on marketing communication topics.
 A recent project his research team is currently investigating is how different reward factors (social justice versus more traditional, transactional rewards) motivate tipping behavior among English-speaking tourists who visit resorts in Mexico.